All Products

 • You can add only private IP addresses.
 Public IP addresses are not supported.

-• You can specify IPv6 addresses in listeners or forwarding rules for only dual-stack upgraded ALB instances.
-Non-upgraded instances do not support this feature.
+• IPv6 Server Groups can only be added to listeners or forwarding rules of dual-stack upgraded ALB instances.
+Non-upgraded ALB instances are not supported.

 • If you configure an Enterprise Edition transit router for your ALB service, the transit router will create an elastic network interface (ENI) within a vSwitch in the zone you specify.
 The ENI works as the ingress of the transit router for receiving traffic from the VPC.
 Therefore, ensure that there is at least a vSwitch available in the zone you select.
 For more details, see How transit routers work.